-The person managing the meeting may report the incident to other internal departments.
+The person chairing the meeting may report the incident to other internal departments.
 For example, in a case of suspected fraud, the Chief Financial Officer will be informed.
-Please be assured that these matters will always be kept confidential and where possible, the details of the person or persons reporting the incident will be removed.
+Please be assured that these matters will be kept confidential, and as far as reasonably practicable, the confidentiality of the person reporting the suspected wrongdoing will be maintained.